Skip to main content

 Any duties assigned to an occupational therapy aide must be determined and appropriately supervised by a licensed OT or OTA and must not exceed the level of training, knowledge, skill, and competence of the individual being supervised.
 The licensed occupational therapist or occupational therapy assistant is totally and wholly responsible for the acts or actions performed by any occupational therapy aide functioning in the occupational therapy setting.

-Occupational therapy aides may perform ministerial duties, tasks, and functions without direct supervision, which shall include, but not be limited to:
+Occupational therapy aides may perform ministerial duties, tasks, and functions without direct supervision that shall include, but not be limited to:

 Occupational therapy aides shall not perform tasks that are either evaluative, assessive, task selective, or recommending in nature, which shall include, but not be limited to:

-- Act on behalf of the occupational therapist in any matter related to direct patient care which requires judgment or decision-making except when an emergency condition exists
+• Act on behalf of the occupational therapist in any matter related to direct patient care that requires judgment or decision-making except when an emergency condition exists

-- Any activities which an occupational therapy aide has not demonstrated competence in performing
+• Any activities that an occupational therapy aide has not demonstrated competence in performing

 (F.A.C.
 64B11-4.002)